Design Goals 🎨

 If you would like to use the card detection model in your own application without using our UI Components, please let us know.

 After the text has been extracted, it is run through a natural language processing (NLP) model which uses named-entity recognition (NER) to extract and label the results.
-This model connects the value 128845682
+This model connects the value `128845682` with the label `member_number` and provides a probability for the match `0.9943`

 This model is fine-tuned with **over 6000 labeled text extraction results.**